rudof-project/rudof/docs/src/cli_usage/shell.md

 ## History and completion

 Lines are saved to `~/.rudof_history` between sessions.
-Tab completes subcommand names, and falls back to filenames after the first word.
+Tab completes subcommand names; if several match, they're all listed on the first Tab (e.g. `sh` + Tab lists `shex`, `shacl`, `shapemap`, `shell`, ...) instead of silently filling in one.
+After the first word, Tab completes the `endpoint` command's argument against the endpoint names registered in the [TOML config](../general/configuration.md), and falls back to filenames for every other command.

 ## Exiting